-Each of these yachts is powered by some of the world’s best engines and constructed from materials of the finest quality, and they slice through the seas at high speeds with their owner feeling no discomfort, justifying their high prices.
-Without any doubt, every yacht is a rare work of art.
+Each one of these yachts is powered by some of the world’s best engines and constructed from materials of the finest quality.
+Every superyacht is a blend of engineering excellence and artistic endeavor.

 The biggest yachts in the world are famously dubbed superyachts because of their size, luxurious amenities, and, of course, their heavy price tag.